dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1301.md

 » Click the Debug button.
 The VBE goes into Debug mode (explained a bit later in the section「About the Debugger」).

 » Click the Help button.
 A help screen tells you that you pressed Ctrl+Break.
-In other words, it’s not very helpful.
+In other words, it's not very helpful.

 FIGURE 13-3: